 Share Class Minimum initial investment Class A and Class C \$1,000 (\$250 for group investments).
 However, there is no minimum initial investment for certain group retirement plans using salary deduction or similar group methods of payment, for fee-based or wrap accounts of selling firms that have executed a fee-based or wrap agreement with the distributor, or for certain other eligible investment product platforms.
 Class I \$250,000.
-However, the minimum initial investment requirement may be waived, at the fund's sole discretion, for investors in certain fee-based, wrap, or other investment platform programs.
+However, the minimum initial investment requirement may be waived, at the fund's sole discretion, for investors in certain fee-based, wrap, or other investment platform programs, or in certain brokerage platforms where the intermediary is acting solely as an agent for the investor.
 The fund also may waive the minimum initial investment for other categories of investors at its discretion, including for: (i) Trustees, (ii) employees of the advisor or its affiliates, and (iii) members of the fund's portfolio management team.
 Class R6 \$1 million.
-However, there is no minimum initial investment requirement for: (i) qualified and nonqualified plan investors that do not require the fund or its affiliates to pay any type of administrative payment; (ii) certain eligible qualifying investment product platforms; or (iii) Trustees, employees of the advisor or its affiliates, and members of the fund's portfolio management team and the spouse and children (under age 21) of the aforementioned.
+However, there is no minimum initial investment requirement for: (i) qualified and nonqualified plan investors; (ii) certain eligible qualifying investment product platforms; or (iii) Trustees, employees of the advisor or its affiliates, employees of the subadvisor, members of the fund's portfolio management team and the spouses and children (under age 21) of the aforementioned.

 - 4 All shareholders must complete the account application, carefully following the instructions.
 If you have any questions, please contact your financial representative or call Signature Services at 800-225-5291 for Class A and Class C shares or 888-972-8696 for Class I and Class R6 shares. - 5 For Class A and Class C shares, complete the appropriate parts of the account privileges application.
-By applying for privileges now, you can avoid

-- the delay and inconvenience of having to file an additional application if you want to add privileges later. - 6 Make your initial investment using the instructions under "Buying shares."
+By applying for privileges now, you can avoid the delay and inconvenience of having to file an additional application if you want to add privileges later. - 6 Make your initial investment using the instructions under "Buying shares."
 You and your financial representative can initiate any purchase, exchange, or sale of shares.